neurodata/neurodata.io/content/about/agreements.md

 We agree that family and health take priority, but after that, our research does.
 We are deeply committed to each other and our team, and have finite resources, so focusing our [energy](http://a.co/aPrBEkq) on our research goals is a key to our success.

 #### Maximally Intrinsically Motivated for Successful Mission Critical Research

+We agree to focus our research on projects that we are maximally intrisically motivated to complete, are likely to be successful given our resources, and are mission critical.

 In the context of each of our research goals, we may have many different interests.
 The mission of NeuroData, as stated in our [mission statement](https://neurodata.io/about/), <b>is to understand and improve intelligences</b>.
 The research projects that we primarily work on, while on the NeuroData team,  satisfy the following three criteria: